facebook/IT-CPE/README.md

 ## Installing IT-CPE tools repo
 * Set the hostnames of your code sync and key server in the code_sync.sh file.
 These values will be used by all clients when they sync the code library

-* Generate a key scan of your code sync server to establish trust between clients and the code sync server via `ssh -t rsa yourcodesyncserver.com`.
+* Generate a key scan of your code sync server to establish trust between clients and the code sync server via `ssh-keyscan -t rsa yourcodesyncserver.com`.
 Place the resulting fingerprint into your /etc/ssh_known_hosts file on all your client machines.
 A sample file is placed at IT-CPE/code/lib/conf/ssh_known_hosts.

 * The key server should run apache/nginx to servere the contents of the single-use SSH key.
 Clients will download the rsync key from this server using a curl.
 Clients will use this key to rsync code from the code sync server to the client.